pbout/sdp-sp3-SML/README.md

 ## Design of the program

 We provide some of the classes, provide specifications of a few, and leave a few for you to write/complete.
 The code we provide does some of the dirty work of reading in a program and translating it to an internal form, so you can concentrate just on the code that executes the program.
 Study the class `sml.Machine` first, for it is the heart of the program.

-**Please note**: The following description mainly relates to the Kotlin version of the source code.
-The Scala version is somewhat shorter as several constructs are easier to achieve using that language.
-Please consult the Scala source code for further details.

 ## Studying the program